 There has been a lot of talk by the residents of Thompson about the lack of business in our town.
 I couldn't agree more.
 In fact, six years ago, when I was elected as First Selectman, I envisioned bringing Industry to Thompson.
 It was a major goal of mine.
 What I have discovered is that with only a fraction of Thompson is served by water and sewer utilities, and completely lacking gas utilities, Thompson does not have the infrastructure to support major business and industry.
 In fact, during my time as First Selectman, two companies approached me to explore bringing natural gas to Thompson.
 The owners of these businesses have roots in the area, and because of that they were particularly motivated to try to find a way to relocate their companies in town.
 I pursued the possibility directly with Eversource to estimate the cost for a gas line expansion from Putnam.
 At that time, Eversource estimated that four miles of new gas lines would overtop \$4.6 million, costs which will have only gone up since then.
-From the perspective of Eversource, there are not enough potential gas utility customers to offset the cost of expansion, and the investment in new infrastructure doesn't pencil out, leaving Thompson without a realistic path to add gas ser- Many Thompson residents may not be aware that a proposed industrial park failed to get approval from the taxpayers in the 1970s; and a commercial business park proposal similarly failed when put to a vote by taxpayers in the 1990s.
+From the perspective of Eversource, there are not enough potential gas utility customers to offset the cost of expansion, and the investment in new infrastructure doesn't pencil out, leaving Thompson without a realistic path to add gas serin the 1970s; and a commercial business park proposal similarly failed when put to a vote by taxpayers in the 1990s.
 It is easy to blame the absence of business and industry on any given administration and staff, but residents had the opportunity to approve these past development efforts, and they turned it down.
 The choices made decades ago continue to affect us today.
 Our focus now must be creating a community where small businesses want to set up shop.
 Mixed-use commercial storefronts, professional offices and restaurants in the heart of North Grosvenordale are an achievable level of economic development.
-We have received a \$4.1 million grant for the reconstruction of the Main Street The Economic Development Commission is working hard to encourage growth and commerce in North Grosvenordale.
+We have received a \$4.1 million grant for the reconstruction of the Main Street The Economic Development area.
+Commission is working hard to encourage growth and commerce in North Grosvenordale.
 Beautifying our parks and trails, ensuring our roadways and bridge infrastructure are in good condition and fulfilling our obligations to the school all require community investment.
 And, yes, the system in which we operate means that investment is made through the contributions of taxpayers.
-I ask Thompson residents to join forces to invest in the future by voting Yes on July 2 to maintain level funding in Yes is a vote to see this community thrive and succeed.
-AMY ST. ONGE THOMPSON Where are the voters?
+I ask Thompson residents to join forces to invest in the future by voting Yes on July 2 to maintain level funding in Yes is a vote to see this commu-2026.
+Also, do one better.
+Look up the evolution of the American flag.
+You might be as surprised as I was.
+MIKE BOGDANSKI ASPINOCK HISTORICAL SOCIETY vice.